-Often, PETA staffers are asked how someone can become a covert investigator (or what we call a “field investigator”)—and we’re so excited that there’s interest in this position, because investigators play a vital role in ending speciesism and fighting for animal rights.
+Often, PETA staffers are asked how someone can become an undercover investigator—and we’re so excited that there’s interest in this position, because investigators play a vital role in ending speciesism and fighting for animal rights.
 Allowing others to see what really happens to animals used for experiments, food, clothing, entertainment, and other purposes is one way we can change the world.
 Businesses often have seemingly unlimited resources to keep what they’re doing to animals hidden from the public so they can protect their profits.
-Industries that exploit animals don’t want people to know the truth, because when we know better, we can do better by making animal-friendly choices—and field investigators expose the truth to help bring these industries down.
+Industries that exploit animals don’t want people to know the truth, because when we know better, we can do better by making animal-friendly choices—and undercover investigators expose the truth to help bring these industries down.

 If you’re considering covert work in the future, start planning now.
 Protect your identity online—because employers (almost all of them, regardless of where you apply) search for applicants on social media, discussion boards, and elsewhere on the web before hiring them to get a sense of who they are.
 For example, a covert investigator who is assigned to work in a slaughterhouse might have a hard time getting a job in one because it wouldn’t be wise for the company to hire someone who is clearly associated with animal rights or who has a lot of friends who are animal rights activists.
 Even if you were to delete your current accounts, the information that you’ve posted is never really gone.
 It’s true—some things really do last forever.
 So if you already have an account on Instagram, Facebook, Twitter, TikTok, Snapchat, or other social media platforms, here are some ways to protect your identity: